 He serves De Economist and Plos One as an Academic Editor.

 Stijn's research has been mentioned more than 1750 times in national and international media.
-His insights on, e.g., a reform of the Belgian system of unemployment benefits and anti-discrimination policies have been implemented.
+His insights, for example, on the reform of the Belgian system of unemployment benefits and anti-discrimination policies, have been implemented.
 For his efforts in science communication and popularisation, in 2015 he was awarded the 'Academy prize for science outreach' by the Royal Flemish Academy of Belgium for Science and the Arts.
 Stijn Baert was ranked 2nd in a ranking of Flemish 'thought leaders' in 2020.
+He is also among the 10 most influential people on LinkedIn in Belgium.
 Stijn Baert is one of the six independent experts who, as Flemish Relaunch Committee, assist the Flemish Government in the relaunch of the economy following the corona crisis.

 At Ghent University, Stijn Baert was a representative of the assistant academic staff in various committees and councils among which the Executive Board of the university.
 Between 2013 and 2017 he lead the European Association of Young Economists.
 In 2016 he co-organised the yearly conference of the European Association of Labour Economists, where he is a member of the Executive Committee.